scarista/scarista.github.io/content/posts/s2014-09-18-the-banana-dealer.md

 Stepping to one side the gatekeeper spoke into his headset then listened for a moment.

 "Yes, I see."
 He turned back to the dealer.
 "I'm afraid my employer has some doubts about your remorsefulness.
 Would you follow me, please.
 Yes, that's right, down these stairs."

-* * *

-A hat tip must go to the [Daily Zen List](http://dailyzenlist.com/) which, [through this particular post](http://dailyzenlist.com/post/90947671878/12-useful-websites-to-improve-your-writing), led me to [You Should Write](http://youshouldwrite.com/) and a few other very useful writing tools.